Syrph/BCB_2022/_sources/markdowns/practical_3/practical_3.md

 correlation with beak length, and negative correlations with width and depth.
 So species with a high PC2 tend to have long narrow beaks, rather than short fat ones.
 For body shape, PC2 describes the ratio of tail to tarsus length.
-So species with a low PC2 will have shorter legs and are more agile hunters.
+So species with a low PC2 will have shorter legs compared to tails, and are more agile hunters.

 Both PC2 axes describe aspects of morphology that tell us about the species function better than just total size.
 We can now use this